RebelTechnology/OpenWareLab/Faust/README.md

 This patch renders first 8 partials from a wave with base frequency of 60 Hz by default.
 Each harmonic partial has editable gain.
 This is called a harmonic oscillator.

-Faust supports several variations for its UI widgets, but with hardware we're using either knobs (often with extra control by voltage) or buttons.
+FAUST supports several variations for its UI widgets, but with hardware we're using either knobs (often with extra control by voltage) or buttons.
 So effectively using ``hslider``, ``vslider`` or ``numentry`` widget give us a variable limited by upper and lower limit, while ``button``, ``togglebutton`` and ``checkbutton`` give a boolean variable with on/off state.

 ## Parameter output

 Some devices (currently only Magus) have support for outputting voltage.
-This is also available to patches in Faust.
+This is also available to patches in FAUST.
 Let's see how it can be used:

 ```
 import("stdfaust.lib");